ethereum/ethereum-org-website/src/content/developers/tutorials/understand-the-erc-20-token-smart-contract/index.md

 }
 ```

 This implementation uses the SafeMath library.
 Read our tutorial about it if you’d like to learn [how the library helps you with handling overflows and underflows in your smart contracts](https://ethereumdev.io/using-safe-math-library-to-prevent-from-overflows/).
+Solidity 0.8 introduced compiler overflow and underflow protections that make the SafeMath unnecessary in many contracts.

 Another excellent implementation of the ERC-20 token standard is the [OpenZeppelin ERC-20 implementation](https://github.com/OpenZeppelin/openzeppelin-contracts/tree/master/contracts/token/ERC20).